-Every year the owner of a building or premise must provide Council with a statement certifying all fire safety measures work properly.
-This statement must be assessed by qualified personnel and be displayed prominently.
+Owners of buildings or premises must provide a statement certifying all fire safety measures work properly to Bayside Council.
+This statement must be assessed by qualified personnel and prominently displayed.

 What is an Annual Fire Safety Statement?

-Each year, the owner of a building to which an essential fire safety measure is applicable must submit an Annual Fire Safety Statement for the building to Council.
+Owners of a building where an essential fire safety measure is applicable must submit an Annual Fire Safety Statement to us every year.

-Annual Fire Safety Statements are issued by or on behalf of the owner of the building.
-They declare that all fire safety measures on the premises have been maintained to the appropriate standards.
-They also stipulate that paths of travel to and within the required exits are kept clear of any obstructions to allow a safe exit from the premises in the event of a fire or other emergency.
+Annual Fire Safety Statements are issued by, or on behalf, of the building owner, and must declare all fire safety measures on the premises have been maintained to appropriate standards.
+Annual Fire Safety Statements also stipulate that paths of travel to and within required exits are kept clear of any obstructions, allowing a safe exit from the premises in the event of a fire or other emergency.

 What is a fire safety measure?

 A fire safety measure is any aspect of construction, piece of equipment or evacuation plans that are required to ensure the safety of people within the building in the event of fire or other emergency.

 - Fire rated construction